 If you are taking any medications, then Pharmacogenetic Drug Response testing is important for you.
 If you are over age 65, on average you are taking over 4 different medications.
 And in this age group, the chances of a hospitalization due to adverse drug reactions is a shockingly high 10-30%.
 Even if you are under 65, 7% of all hospitalizations are due to an adverse reaction.
 99% of all people will have some important drug response information on their testing report, and if you are in the fortunate 1% you will at least get peace of mind.
 Although pharmacogenetic testing is generally not covered by insurance, the cost is low enough that I feel that every patient taking a prescription medication should consider it.

-For a limited time, Level 2 Drug Response testing is free with new or extended annual enrollments.
 I will use the results of this test in prescribing your medications, and will coordinate the results with any specialists that you are seeing.
 In the event you are hospitalized, I will work with your care team at the hospital.

 Level 3.
 Comprehensive Genetic Testing